deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 the .config files for my Hyprland rice.

-dot files for Hyprland, themed around the KDE Plasma "Mountain" background (i really like it)
+my dotfiles for Hyprland, themed around the KDE Plasma "Mountain" background (i really like it)

 tested exclusively on nvidia. if not using nvidia, please comment out the "~/.config/hypr/modules/nvidia.conf" file.